OvrC Pro Lifetime License + Hub

 View device details such as model, version, room name along with more advanced troubleshooting information, including port stats, topology, controller states, radio logs, etc. In addition, soft reboot the device.

-Turn the device on/off, factory reset it, view firmware version, and check the input/output table.
-With one click, establish a Telnet connection for enhanced troubleshooting
+Turn the device on/off, factory reset it, view firmware version, check the input/output table, and get full switching capability.
+With one click, establish a Telnet connection for enhanced troubleshooting.

 Get enhanced integration with SnapAV amps.
 View device detail data such as system faults, line voltage, temperature, along with the input/output routing name and status.